HopkinsIDD/illumina-vc/instruction.md

 ### Finding your raw data

 Some of the commands below require you to know where your raw Illumina data is stored.
 When you started your Illumina run, you selected a data folder in which to store the results.
-Figure out the path to your raw data and provide it below whenever the command calls for the **path-to-raw- data**.
+Figure out the path to your raw data and provide it below whenever the command calls for the **path-to-raw-data**.

 ### Determining the number of processors on your computer